Adobe Licensing for Faculty and Staff

 Troubleshooting

-Confirm You’re Using the Correct Login Format
+Confirm You’re Using the Correct Login Format- this is for Permanent Faculty and Staff

 1. Make sure you’re signing in with your address — not your personal email or another format